dialpad/dialtone/README.md

 |--- apps                       # Apps
   |--- dialtone-documentation   # Documentation site
 |--- packages                   # NPM packages
-  |--- dialtone                 # Dialtone CSS library
+  |--- dialtone-css             # CSS library
+  |--- dialtone-vue2            # Vue component library compatible with vue@2
+  |--- dialtone-vue3            # Vue component library compatible with vue@3
-  |--- dialtone-icons           # Dialtone SVG icons library
+  |--- dialtone-icons           # SVG icons library
-  |--- dialtone-tokens          # Dialtone tokens library
+  |--- dialtone-tokens          # Tokens library
   |--- eslint-plugin-dialtone   # Custom ESLint rules for Dialtone users
 |--- scripts                    # Shared scripts
 ```

 ## Quick start

-If you would like to contribute to Dialtone without having to do any local environment setup, you can use GitHub Codespaces.
-You can initialize a new Codespace by clicking the green "Code" button at the top right of the Dialtone GitHub page.
+If you would like to contribute to Dialtone without having to do any local environment setup, you can use GitHub
+Codespaces.
+You can initialize a new Codespace by clicking the green "Code" button at the top right of the Dialtone
+GitHub page.

 ![Creating a codespace](./.github/new_codespace.png)